facebook/react/docs/docs/07-working-with-the-browser.md

 At Facebook, we support older browsers, including IE8.
 We've had polyfills in place for a long time to allow us to write forward-thinking JS.
 This means we don't have a bunch of hacks scattered throughout our codebase and we can still expect our code to "just work".
 For example, instead of seeing `+new Date()`, we can just write `Date.now()`.
 Since the open source React is the same as what we use internally, we've carried over this philosophy of using forward thinking JS.

-In addition to that philosphy, we've also taken the stance that we, as authors of a JS library, should not be shipping polyfills as a part of our library.
+In addition to that philosophy, we've also taken the stance that we, as authors of a JS library, should not be shipping polyfills as a part of our library.
 If every library did this, there's a good chance you'd be sending down the same polyfill multiple times, which could be a sizable chunk of dead code.
 If your product needs to support older browsers, chances are you're already using something like [es5-shim](https://github.com/kriskowal/es5-shim).

 ### Polyfills Needed to Support Older Browsers